LewisGaul/minesolver/notes/solver-design.md

 ```

-Now the most complex (and compuatationally slow) step - we need to take this reduced representation and find all possible ways to place mines in the equivalence groups of unclicked cells.
+Now the most complex (and compuatationally intensive) step - we need to take this reduced representation and find all possible ways to place mines in the equivalence groups of unclicked cells.

 ```rust
 struct Combinations {